OnurGumus/onurgumus.github.io/_posts/2021-01-23-Does-your-code-pass-the-Turkey-test.md

 ## Date and Time
 Most languages have a different formats for dates so if we have **05/01/2021** does it mean January 5 or May 5?.
 Some people would argue we should use
 **2021-05-01** but then your users will complain.
 How about 01 MAY 2021, this is good but then you have to localize MAY.
 So pick your poison.
-Worse, languages like Turkish use "." instead of "/" as a date separator.
+To make things more complicated, languages like Turkish use "." instead of "/" as a date separator.

 Furthermore, there is no built-in way to parse such strings to convert JavaScript date objects.
 You have to rely on external libs like moment.js and there goes another 75 kb to your bundle.

 Finally, I should add that, ** 1 PM* is shown as *13.00* in Turkish culture.
-One more thing to be careful
+That's one more thing you should consider.

 ##Numbers